MichaelFernandoKingLuise/Web-Based-Temperature-Converter-Celsius-Fahrenheit/README.md

 A web-based temperature converter using HTML, CSS, and JavaScript that allows conversion between Celsius and Fahrenheit.
-The interface is simple and user-friendly, making it easy for users to input values and get accurate results,
+The interface is simple and user-friendly, making it easy for users to input values and get accurate results.